bean-mhm/beva/README.md

 beva provides `Context` for instance management.
 A `Device` can then be created with that context.
 Finally, normal objects like `Image` can be created within that device.
-These classes include member functions covering common usage of them, for example, `Device::retrieve_queue()` or `CommandBuffer::begin()`.
+These classes include static and member functions covering common usage of them, for example, `Device::retrieve_queue()` or `CommandBuffer::begin()`.

 For convenience, some classes automatically fetch and store commonly used